Irish Cabbage and Bacon

 The humble cabbage… Often thought of as bland and boring.

 Well, there’s nothing boring about today’s Irish Cabbage and Bacon.

-Although tough when raw, cabbage turns silky and soft once cooked, giving chopped cabbage a noodle-like quality.
+Although cabbage can be tough when raw, it turns silky and soft once cooked, giving chopped cabbage a noodle-like quality.

-Today’s Irish Cabbage and Bacon is a classic Irish dish usually make with large slabs of bacon (pork belly) boiled down into a rich fatty broth that the cabbage is later stewed in.
+Today’s Irish Cabbage and Bacon is a classic Irish dish usually made with large slabs of bacon (pork belly) boiled down into a rich fatty broth that the cabbage is later stewed in.

 The bacon softens along with the cabbage, creating a luxuriously decadent dish from humble beginnings.

 Although you can serve Irish Cabbage with Bacon as a side dish with corned beef, proportionally there is a lot of bacon in this recipe.

 Enough bacon to make it a main dish in my opinion.

 In Ireland, it’s often served as the main course with mustard and boiled potatoes.

 See The Recipe Card Below For How To Make Irish Cabbage with Bacon.
 Enjoy!